Dhanalakshmi412/Portfolio/README.md

-# Portfolio Website
+# Personal Portfolio Website

 ## Description
-This is my personal portfolio website created using HTML.
+This is my personal portfolio website developed using HTML and CSS.
-It showcases my basic details, skills, and projects as part of my learning journey during my 3rd year of Computer Science Engineering.
+It highlights my profile, skills, projects, and contact details as part of my learning journey as a Computer Science Engineering student.

 ## Technologies Used
 - HTML
--css
+- CSS
+- Basic JavaScript

 ## Sections Included
-- Home
+- Header with name and role
 - About Me
 - Skills
 - Projects
+- Resume Download
 - Contact Information
+- Footer

+## Projects Showcased
+### 1. Landing Page
+A simple and responsive landing page built using HTML and CSS with a clean layout and user-friendly design.

+### 2. Basic Calculator
+A basic calculator created using HTML, CSS, and JavaScript to perform arithmetic operations such as addition, subtraction, multiplication, and division.

 ## Features
+- Clean and structured layout
-- Simple and clean design
+- Profile image and project images
+- Resume download option
-- Easy navigation
+- Easy navigation and readability
-- Structured content layout
-- Beginner-friendly implementation
+- Beginner-friendly design

 ## How to Use
 1. Download or clone the repository.
+2. Make sure all files (HTML, CSS, images, resume) are in the same folder.
-2. Open the `index.html` file in any web browser.
+3. Open the `index.html` file in any web browser.
-3. Explore the portfolio website.

 ## Purpose
 This project helped me understand:
-- Creating structured web pages
-- Organizing content using HTML
+- HTML page structure
+- Creating multiple sections in a webpage
+- Linking CSS for styling
-- Building a basic personal portfolio
+- Organizing content for a personal portfolio

-## Future Improvements
+## Future Enhancements
-- Add CSS for better styling
-- Make the website responsive
+- Make the website fully responsive
+- Add more projects
+- Improve styling and animations
-- Add JavaScript for interactivity
+- Add JavaScript interactivity
-- Deploy the website online
+- Deploy the portfolio online

 ## Author
-Dhanalakshmi K
+Dhanalakshmi
+BE Computer Science Engineering Student